-Lighthouses and the maritime heritage represent an important part of history, particularly along the Carolina coast where they have played a critical role in life and death.
+Lighthouses and the maritime heritage, including the Bald Head Island Lighthouse, represent an important part of history, particularly along the Carolina coast where they have played a critical role in life and death.

 Old Baldy was listed on National Register of Historic Places in 1975.
 In 1985 a group of dedicated individuals founded the Old Baldy Foundation, a public not-for-profit 501(c)3 organization dedicated to the maintenance and preservation of Old Baldy Lighthouse.